-The number of young drivers involved in fatal crashes in Puerto Rico is high; especially when dealing with alcohol related fatal crashes.
-Although we have seen a decrease throughout the years, last year, a total of 84 drivers, ranging from the ages of 16-25 lost their lives.
-Out of those 84 drivers, a total of 28 where driving under the influence of alcohol.
-See Table VIII.
+The number of young drivers involved in fatal crashes in Puerto Rico is high; especially alcohol related.
+Although we have seen a decrease throughout the years, during 2009, a total of 36 drivers, ranging from the ages of 16-25 lost their lives while intoxicated.
+See Table V.

 In Puerto Rico, the legal drinking age is 18, contrary to the United States, where the legal drinking age is 21.
 Alcohol is very much accessible to youth, since it can be bought almost everywhere: gas stations, supermarkets, restaurants.
-You name it.
 Also, not everyone who sells alcohol asks for proper identification, making it much easier to buy it for themselves and their peers.

-TABLE VIII

-16-25 YEAR OLD DRIVER FATALITIES
+TABLE V 16-25 YEAR OLD ALCOHOL RELATED FATALITIES